Mike Wallace: 1930s–1940s: Radio

 Wallace announced for the radio shows Curtain Time, Ned Jordan: Secret Agent, Sky King, The Green Hornet, and The Spike Jones Show.
-It is sometimes reported Wallace announced for The Lone Ranger, but Wallace said that he never had done so.
+It is sometimes reported Wallace announced for the The Lone Ranger, but Wallace said that he never had done so.
 From 1946 through 1948, he portrayed the title character on The Crime Files of Flamond on WGN and in syndication.

 Wallace announced wrestling in Chicago in the late 1940s and early 1950s, sponsored by Tavern Pale beer.

 In the late 1940s, Wallace was a staff announcer for the CBS radio network.
 He had displayed his comic skills when he appeared opposite Spike Jones in dialogue routines.
 He was also the voice of Elgin-American in the company's commercials on Groucho Marx's You Bet Your Life.
 As Myron Wallace, he portrayed New York City detective Lou Kagel on the short-lived radio drama series Crime on the Waterfront.